turingschool/front-end-curriculum/lessons/module-1/js-3-dom-manipulation.md

 Here is [MDN's master list of DOM events][events-mdn].
 Most of them are rare birds.
 Can you add additional events to the page?

-If that list overwhelms you, here is a artisinal, hand-crafted list:
+If that list overwhelms you, here is a artisanal, hand-crafted list:

 - `mouseenter`
 - `mouseleave`